-I was never much of a sporty kid, so I guess it was all those painting and drawing classes I took when I was a child that were so fundamental for me to actually choose this path.
-I’m sure all the tv cartoons and videogames I basically inhaled as a kid also had a part to play in this passion.
+I was never much of a sporty kid, so I guess it was all those painting and drawing classes I took when I was a child that was so fundamental for me to actually choose this path.
+I’m sure all the tv cartoons and video games I basically inhaled as a kid also had a part to play in this passion.

 #3: As a graphic artist, your work can be very varied.
 Do you have some kind of art form that’s your favourite?